envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 What is web scraping?
 It is a technique used by software programs to extract information from websites.

+### 10. Frontend and Backend

+#### C1

+Q: What is the frontend?
+A: It is the visual part (client) that is used to interact with any software or process.

+Q: What is the backend?
+A: It is the part of a software that manipulates the business logic and data persistence (server).

+Q: What is a framework?
+A: It is a conceptual and technological structure of defined support, usually with artifacts or concrete software modules, which can serve as a basis for the organization and development of software.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto